Surgical Procedures: Surgery and Staging for Parathyroid Cancer

-Other: Your healthcare team may recommend additional tests to evaluate for parathyroid cancer including urine tests.
+Other: Your healthcare team may recommend other tests to check for parathyroid cancer, including urine tests.

 Parathyroid cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread, and what treatment course will be recommended.
-Parathyroid cancer does not have a standard staging process and is described as localized or metastatic.
+Cancer stage determines how extensive the cancer is, how far it has spread, and what your treatment course should be.

 What types of surgery are used to treat parathyroid cancer?

-Surgical procedures used to treat parathyroid cancers include:
+Surgical procedures used to treat parathyroid cancers are:

-En bloc resection: Also called a parathyroidectomy, an en bloc resection removes the entire parathyroid gland, the surrounding capsule, and at times the half of the thyroid that the cancer is found in, muscles, tissues, and nerves.
-This procedure can be done as an open procedure with an incision in the neck or as a minimally invasive procedure using a fiber-optic scope.
+En Bloc Resection: Also called a parathyroidectomy, an en bloc resection removes the whole parathyroid gland, the surrounding capsule (tissue around it), and at times the half of the thyroid that the cancer is found in, muscles, tissues, and nerves.
+This procedure can be done as an open procedure with an incision (surgical cut) in the neck or as a minimally invasive procedure using a fiber-optic scope (no incisions).

-Tumor debulking: Removal of the maximum amount of tumor that can safely be removed.
-At times the entire tumor is unable to be removed.
+Tumor Debulking: As much of the tumor as possible is removed.
+At times the whole tumor is unable to be removed.